KBroloes/python-intro/README.md

 **`board.py` is where you'll be implementing all your code.**

-`pip install -r requirements.txt` to install requirements
+`pip3 install -r requirements.txt` to install requirements

 `nosetests` to run the tests